OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Dynamic Analysis

-Attempt to make a backup using `adb` and, if successful, inspect the backup archive for sensitive data.
+After executing all available functions when using the app, attempt to make a backup using `adb`.
+If successful, inspect the backup archive for sensitive data.
 Open a terminal and run the following command:

 ```bash
 $ adb backup -apk -nosystem packageNameOfTheDesiredAPK
 ```

-Approve the backup from your device by selecting the "_Back up my data_" option.
+Approve the backup from your device by selecting the _Back up my data_ option.
 After the backup process is finished, you will have a _.ab_ file in your current working directory.
 Run the following command to convert the .ab file into a .tar file.

 ```bash
 $ dd if=mybackup.ab bs=24 skip=1|openssl zlib -d > mybackup.tar
 ```

-Alternatively, use the [Android Backup Extractor](https://sourceforge.net/projects/adbextractor/) for this task.
-To install, download the [binary distribution](https://sourceforge.net/projects/adbextractor/files/latest/download).
-For the tool to work, you also have to download the [Oracle JCE Unlimited Strength Jurisdiction Policy Files for JRE7](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) or [JRE8](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html), and place them in the JRE lib/security folder.
+Alternatively, use the _Android Backup Extractor_ for this task.
+For the tool to work, you also have to download the Oracle JCE Unlimited Strength Jurisdiction Policy Files for JRE7<sup>[6]</sup> or JRE8<sup>[7]</sup>, and place them in the JRE lib/security folder.
 Run the following command to convert the tar file:

 ```bash
 java -jar android-backup-extractor-20160710-bin/abe.jar unpack backup.ab